jamesgregorystewart/LeetCode/notes/sys_design/guide.md

 - This quality is important for the daily job

 From the Interviewee's perspective:
-- We need to make sure we know what the right set of technologies we need to consider to solve the problem.
+- We need to make sure we know what the right set of technlogies we need to consider to solve the problem.
 Let's let the interviewer make the job easier for us by guiding our solution and adding constraints and requirements.

 ### Requirements Clarification